 Linguistic diversity is only one area of focus in the EPP's embracing of diversity experiences for its candidates.
-Early in every preparation program diversity sensitivities, cultural responsiveness, and differentiated instruction are introduced, then practiced, and applied.
-These are coupled with dispositions and beliefs sensitive to the backgrounds, heritage, and needs of diverse learners.
-There is not, however, a compartmentalized "diversity training session.†Rather, the attitudes and practices of embracing diverse learners and their needs are infused in programs.
+Early in every preparation program diversity sensitivities, cultural responsiveness, and differentiated instruction are introduced, practiced, and then applied.
+These are coupled with dispositions and beliefs sensitive to the background, heritage, and needs of diverse learners.
+There is not, however a compartmentalized "diversity training session."
+Rather, the attitudes and practices of embracing diverse learners and their needs are infused in programs.
 The result is that educator graduates from Angelo State University are prepared to teach and live in West Texas and beyond with the belief that all children can learn.

-In a commitment to excellence and a response to high-quality ideals, Angelo State has made application and completed an exhaustive self-study to become accredited by the National Council for the Accreditation of Teacher Education.
-ASU is now accredited by NCATE.
-Meeting national standards of excellence in the preparation of educators becomes yet another measure of the dedication of the faculty, staff, and students of this institution.
-Being nationally accredited absolutely supports the mission of the university and the educator preparation program.
+In a commitment to excellence and response to high-quality ideas, Angelo State has submitted the necessary documentation and received accreditation from the National Council for the Accreditation of Teacher Education (NCATE).
+Meeting national standards of excellence in the preparation of educators becomes yet another measure of the dedication of the faculty, staff and students of this institution.
+Becoming nationally accredited absolutely supports the mission of the university and the educator preparation program.